CellulantCorp/cellulant-tingg-payment-gateway/README.md

 == Credentials details ==

-You will need to register on the developer sandbox on https://developer.tingg.africa/checkout/v2/portal/#/register/user
+You will need to register on the developer sandbox on this link [link](https://developer.tingg.africa/checkout/v2/portal/#/register/user) to get the credentials to be used for the integration.
+The credentials include the access key, iv key and secret key.

 == Changelog ==
 = 1.0.0 =